abapGit/abapGit/docs/ref-database-util.md

 </asx:abap>
 ```

 If you remove a repository entry from the database util, the repository is not shown in abapGit anymore.
-This is useful if you want to remove a repository which has a non-existing package assigned and thus can't be clicked on to be select it and delete it.
-This is like a workaround for such a case.
+This is useful for example if you want to remove a repository which has a non-existing package assigned and thus can't be opened and deleted normally.

 Be careful when you edit these entries from within abapGit.
 Setting invalid options there might break your abapGit.